 Our work to date with the communities in Panggungharjo has included:

-• Met with the dean and department head of fine art at ISI, the Institute of Art Indonesia;
+• Meeting with the dean and department head of fine art at ISI, the Institute of Art Indonesia;

-• Supported and worked with Diff Com – the differently-abled and friends community of Kampung Dolanan to create a mural and present Wayang Polah, a shadow puppet performance in the outdoor community center that used the mural as a backdrop;
+• Working with Diff Com – the differently-abled and friends community of Kampung Dolanan to create a mural and present Wayang Polah, a shadow puppet performance in the outdoor community center, using the mural as a backdrop;

-• Collaborated with the band Not Biru of Diff to help support their first CD release -Not Biru is an acoustic folk band formed by members of Diff Com.
+• Collaboration with the band Not Biru to help support their first CD release, Eksplorasi.
+Not Biru is an acoustic folk band formed by members of Diff Com.
 The release was in conjunction with Wayang Polah as a fundraiser for those on Lombok affected by the earthquake in early August;

-• Lead a workshop on social/political public messaging at the ISI campus; and
+• A workshop on social/political public messaging at the ISI campus; and